HemanthSabbella/pointSpectra/README.md

 | sensorOut | D9 |

 # Firmware
  The firmware code makes the luminous intensity of LEDs same by adjusting the average current to the LEDs using Pulse Width Modulation (PWM) signals.
-Standard signal conditioning and calibration techniques like zero referencing and range mapping are used.
-It outputs an absorbance graph of an analyte by interpolating the sensor reading of 6 narrow band LED inputs.
+Standard signal conditioning like moving average on the real-time data is preformed to avoid sharp transtion due to external environment.
+Calibration methods - zero referencing and range mapping are used. it outputs an absorbance graph of an analyte by interpolating the sensor reading of 6 narrow band LED inputs.
 Flash the [Firmware](https://github.com/HemanthSabbella/pointSpectra/tree/main/firmware) using [Arduino IDE](https://www.arduino.cc/en/software/).

 # Results
- We have measured the absorbance of gold nanoparticles with COVID-19 positive and negative samples at 520nm and 630nm and repeated it a couple of times, the results are as below:
+ We have measured the absorbance of gold nanoparticles with COVID-19 positive and negative samples at 520nm and 630nm (2-points) and repeated it a couple of times, the results are as below:
 > <img src="./docs/img/Covid_withouttube_1.PNG" width = "450"> <br>
 > <img src="./docs/img/Covid_positive.PNG" width = "450"> <br>
 > <img src="./docs/img/Covid_negative.PNG" width = "450">